tom-meyrick/umpire/README.md

 - Inside your terminal, navigate to the directory using `cd ~/your-directory-here`

-- Navigate to the “code” menu and copy the GitHub CLI `gh repo clone tom-meyrick/umpire-frontend`
+- Copy this HTTPS link: `https://github.com/tom-meyrick/umpire.git`

-- Run this command on your terminal inside your local directory
+- Run `git clone https://github.com/tom-meyrick/umpire.git` on your terminal inside your local directory

-- After installation is complete, run `npm install` to add dependencies
+- After installation is complete, `cd` into the `umpire` folder and run `npm install` to add dependencies

 - Run `npm start` to view the app in your browser at `http://localhost:3000/`